Code-Institute-Submissions/The-Book-Club/README.md

    2. As a user type, I want to click on the youtube icon, so that I see their youtube page.
    3. As a user type, I want to click on the facebook icon on the Contact Us, so that I see their facebook page.
    4. As a user type, I want to click on the twitter icon on the Contact Us, so that I see their twitter page.

+Login Page

+   1. As a user type, I want to submit my email and password and login into the members area.

+Meetings Page

+   1. As a user type, I want to select a location out of pre-selected options and be taken straight to it.

+Sign Up page

+   1. As a user type, I want to be able to fill in a form and register an account.

 ___